Adobe Illustrator

 Adobe Illustrator Alternatives

 This is the latest version of Corel’s long-time rival for Illustrator’s industry crown, and it offers direct competition feature-for-feature.
 It’s available as a digital download or as a physical product, but only as part of the CorelDRAW Graphics Suite package.
-This makes the price for accessing this one aspect a whopping $499 for a standalone copy, but the subscription price for the full suite is far cheaper than an Illustrator-only subscription at just $16.50 per month, billed annually.
-Read our full CorelDRAW review here.

 Sketch (macOS only)

 Sketch is a Mac-only vector drawing tool that’s working hard to appeal to graphic designers who don’t want to use Illustrator.
 I haven’t had a chance to test it, since I’m a PC user, but its feature set seems to closely match Illustrator’s.
 The user interface seems to leave something to be desired, but it may appeal to others.
-The price is reasonable at $99 USD for a standalone copy, which comes with a year of free updates.

 Inkscape (Windows/macOS/Linux)

 Inkscape is a free, open-source vector creation tool.
-It claims to be ‘professional’, but it’s hard to trust your professional time to software that hasn’t even reached version 1.0 after 12 years.
-That being said, those 12 years haven’t been wasted, and Inkscape features many of the same functions you’ll find in Illustrator.
+It claims to be ‘professional’, but it’s hard to trust your professional time to software that hasn’t even reached version 1.0 after many years.
+That being said, those years haven’t been wasted, and Inkscape features many of the same functions you’ll find in Illustrator.
 You have to appreciate the time and effort donated to this project by the development community, and they are still firmly behind it – plus you sure can’t argue with the price!

-What’s your thought on this Adobe Illustrator review?
+Do you have a question that I didn’t answer in this Adobe Illustrator review?
 Leave a comment below.

 OK, where do I start?
 I came to Illustrator from Macromedia Freehand (subsequently brought and killed off by Adobe).
 I use it regularly.
 And as I have stated, on many occasions, I hate it with a passion.